arlav/CAADRIA_2022/README.md

 * Exercises:
  - Please clone this repository
  - Add a file
- - ask to merge
+ - Ask to merge
- - email Theo with any questions
+ - Email Theo with any questions